vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### The super cool Boxfile

-PagodaBox is one of my favorite PaaS options for PHP because they have a neat configuration system called [Boxfile](http://help.pagodabox.com/customer/portal/articles/175475) which is a YAML formatted configuration simply named `Boxfile` that sits in the root of your app and specifies your production platform.
-Since it's part of your repo it's version controllable!
+PagodaBox is one of my favorite PaaS options for PHP because they have a neat configuration system called [Boxfile](http://help.pagodabox.com/customer/portal/articles/175475) which is a YAML formatted configuration named `Boxfile` that sits in the root of your app and specifies your production platform.
+Since it's part of your repo it's version controlled, which is awesome when you need to rollback your app or switch between branches with different configurations (if that's your thing)!

-Without getting into the nitty gritty this is a Boxfile I've succesfully used with Symfony 2.3.3 is below.
+Without getting into the nitty gritty below is a Boxfile I've successfully used to deploy a barebones Symfony 2.3.3 app on PagodaBox.

 This repo contains the most up to date copy of my suggested [Boxfile](http://Boxfile) along with a commented version called [Boxfile.comments](Boxfile.comments).